SFBBGroup/Ab-SELDON/configuration_file_instructions.md

 - Specifies the strictness of the scoring procedure.
 - `metro` will approve any modifications that reduce the predicted interaction energy, while using the metropolis criterion to decide whether to approve modifications that increase the predicted interaction energy.
 - `normal` will approve any modifications that reduce the predicted interaction energy and reject any that don't.
-- `strict` will only approve modifications that reduce the predicted interaction energy by a specified amount (the `approval_threshold`) and reject any that don't.
+- `strict` will only approve modifications that reduce the predicted interaction energy by at least a specified amount (the `approval_threshold`) and reject any that don't.
 ### approval_threshold=-2
 - The minimum predicted interaction energy reduction required to approve a modification.
 This parameter is only used if `scoring_strictness` is set to `strict`.
 ### minimization_pH=7